consp/vbfdecode/README.md

 Requires python 3.3+, tested on 3.6.
 VBF files are used for updating firmware on volvo/mazda and ford cars.
-Ford decoded to include the apperantly broken description as comments so it tries to find that as well.
-Software is as is (e.g. crappy, bad find command), ymmv.
+Ford decided to include the apperantly broken description as comments so it tries to find that as well.
+Software is as is (e.g. crappy, quick and dirty, bad find command), ymmv.

 ## Usage
 ```